October 3, 2023

 Who are the local and state officials who are responsible for counting, canvassing, and certifying elections?

 Bolts covers the nuts and bolts of power and political change, from the local up.
-We’re a digital magazine that reports on the places, people, and policies that shape public policy.
-We are focusing on criminal justice and voting rights, and we also share databases and cheat sheets to help you follow on our vertical What’s on the Ballot.
+We report on the places, people, and policies that shape public policy.
+We focus on criminal justice and voting rights, and delve further in our vertical What’s on the Ballot.

 Rights Restoration